 Be sure to spend time with your lawyer identifying all of the possible liability witnesses and try to think creatively about the people in your life who could serve as damages witnesses.
 I promise you this will be time well spent.

 Contact Us Today

-If you want to work with experienced Vermont and New York personal injury lawyer Drew Palcsik on your personal injury claim, feel free to call our office or send us a message using our contact form.
+If you want to work with experienced Vermont and New York personal injury lawyer Drew Palcsik on your injury claim, feel free to call our office or send us a message using our contact form.
 We serve clients at offices in Burlington and Middlebury, Vermont, and Plattsburgh, New York.